 The more that people are involved in developing the new, the easier the change can be.
 However, an overly accommodating democratic process does rarely yield anything but incremental changes.
 If transformational change is required, then everyone have to discard the old and embrace the new.
 This is not always easy to achieve.

 An organisation is a complex adaptive system, made up of many independent actors.
 It can easily become unstable, and even on the edge of chaos, when forced by transformational change.
 Although the organisation can be stimulated and steered through a change, it is practically impossible to effectively ‘manage’ a transformation.
 In the main, people have a natural change-avoidance reflex.
-The longer term gradual threat from maintaining the status quo often feels less scary than change does – even when the rational mind knows that doing nothing will only make things painful in the longer run.
+The longer term gradual threat from maintaining the status quo often feels less scary than change does – even when the rational mind knows that doing nothing will only make things more painful in the longer run.
 The transformation project is therefore largely about overcoming resistance, preventing chaos and minimising damage/pain.

 Performance space is complex multi-dimensional.
-Generally, you want your organisation to improve in more dimensions simultaneously.
+Generally, you want your organisation to improve in several dimensions simultaneously.
 For example, there is no point improving cost if this worsens quality.
 The ideal is that we improve both cost and quality simultaneously.
 The graph below shows just two dimensions, for illustration purposes.
 You can think of the two performance aspects here as effectiveness and efficiency, or quality and cost, for example.
 Or, you can add whatever titles that are most important to changing your own situation.

 ‘Chart A’ illustrates the options to either ‘push’ or ‘pull’ the system, including its people, from a sub-optimal start position to a planned ideal target position (the dashed circle).
 The start position has some metaphorical anchors, which cling on to the current situation.
 The anchors are motivated by all sorts of reasons, such as fear of inability to meet the new system expectations.
 People who are experts in the old system will perceive a threat to their status from the new.
 This can be particularly true when bringing together and integrating management systems that previously resided in different parts of the organisation.

 ‘Chart B’ illustrates what tends to happen if we try to push (force) the system towards the ideal target.
 The anchors will dig in.
-People who are not necessarily averse to the new ideal may still resent being pushed, dropping further anchors.
+People who are not necessarily averse to the new ideal may still object to being pushed, dropping further anchors.
 Yet others will cling on to the anchors, out of human solidarity or fear from uncertainty.
-Some aspect of the organisation’s performance can now worsen, because the anchors dig in and discretionary efforts are being diverted into resisting the change, as opposed to being invested in doing work.
+Some aspect of the organisation’s performance can now worsen, because the anchors dig in and discretionary efforts are being diverted into resisting the change, as opposed to being invested in doing the organisations work.

 In ‘Chart Ct1’, an influential leader places him/her self at the ideal position.
 This may be yourself, if you are the person responsible for implementing the new system.
 If your role makes you influentially weak, then convince the ‘real’ leader to take this position.
 This may be a respected colleague from the peer group that is subject to the transformation.
 Start focusing on the positives.
 Engage and paint a picture for people, which describes what the final ideal situation will look like.
 Paint the picture in a way that people’s personal values fit in – to make them say: “Yeah, I can see myself in this picture”.
-Just keep on promoting and demonstrating its positives.
+Just keep on promoting and demonstrating the intent and its positives.
 Some people will start to naturally become drawn towards it.
 Be careful not to become frustrated if the speed appears slow at the beginning.
 Any attempt at pushing the system will cause the early adopters to revert to the anchoring positions.
 Focus entirely on encouraging the positives.
 Ignore the negatives.
 No pushing.